uc-cdis/gen3.org/content/resources/user/_index.md

 <h3>Overview</h3>

-The Center for Data Intensive Science (CDIS) at the University of Chicago has developed and maintains [the Gen3 software stack](https://cdis.uchicago.edu/gen3/) to help accelerate scientific discovery through creation of a collaborative infrastructure that enables sharing of information between stakeholders in industry, academia, and regulatory agencies.
+The Center for Translational Data Science (CTDS) at the University of Chicago has developed and maintains [the Gen3 software stack](https://cdis.uchicago.edu/gen3/) to help accelerate scientific discovery through creation of a collaborative infrastructure that enables sharing of information between stakeholders in industry, academia, and regulatory agencies.

 The Gen3 software stack is a [collection of microservices](https://cdis.uchicago.edu/gen3/) that enable the standing-up of data commons, which allows different partner organizations to pool data and grants approved researchers access to harmonized datasets in a scalable, reproducible, and secure manner.

-This documentation describes the commons and provides a [user guide to assist data contributors and analysts](/user-guide/guide-overview/).

 <h3>Guiding Principles</h3>